ASKabalan/-infrared-cloud-detection-/README.md

 ### Classification

+1. Generation of the dataset ?????
-1. micromamba env create -f ENV_LINUX_CLASSIFIER.yml
+2. micromamba env create -f ENV_LINUX_CLASSIFIER.yml
-2. change the .jsonc file to your conveniance:
+3. change the .jsonc file to your conveniance:

    ```
    {
        "general":{
            "NAME_DB" : "TOTAL_2800",		    // name of the database
            "path_folders" : "pisco/CLOUD",		    // subfolder of the database